Botanical Name: Rossioglossum grande

 Flower stems can grow to 12 in (30 cm) tall, each branched stem carrying several large blooms.
 And those flowers are stunning.
 Each vibrant bloom can grow up to 6 in (15 cm) wide, made up of golden-yellow petals and sepals with tiger-like reddish brown stripes.

 No flowers?
 Your orchids aren't getting enough light.
 See "Light" below.
 Rossioglossum orchids typically won't flower until summer, so be patient.
+One hybrid, Rossioglossum Rawdon Jester (shown above) begins blooming in autumn.

 Tiger Orchids love humidity.
 If the relative humidity drops below 50%, use a humidity tray or a cool-mist room humidifier.
 Grouping plants also helps to maintain the moisture in the air around them.